 Frequently asked questions

-Can courses in creative writing, speech, debate, drama or journalism be approved in the English (“b”) subject area?
+Can courses in creative writing, speech, debate or journalism be approved in the English (“b”) subject area?

 Do ESL / ELD courses require a separate course submission for UC approval?

 Yes.
-UC faculty has distinct guidelines for English as a Second Language (ESL) / English Language Development (ELD) courses and requires a separate new course submission.
+UC faculty has distinct guidelines for English as a Second Language (ESL) / English Language Development (ELD) courses and requires a separate new course submission for "a-g" approval.
 Please remember that students may use a maximum of 1.0 unit (or one year) of ELD / ESL coursework to satisfy the “b” subject requirement.

 Sheltered / SDAIE English courses that are identical in content to regular UC-approved English course do not require a separate course description because the two sections differ only in instructional methodology, rather than in course content.

 Our school offers the Expository Reading and Writing course from the CSU Early Assessment Program (EAP).
 How do we add this course to our course list?

 The CSU Early Assessment Program has been granted UC program status and their Expository Reading and Writing course is “a-g” approved.
 Any school may add this course to their “a-g” course list as a previously approved program course, using the “New Course” submission section on the Online Update website.
 A complete course content description is not required for submission and review.

 A student completed his first year of high school in a foreign country.
 Which of their courses can be used to satisfy the "b" subject requirement?

 The "b" subject requirement can also be referred to as the Language of Instruction subject requirement.
 In high schools where the language of instruction is not in English, a composition and literature course taught in the native language can count toward the “b” subject requirement.
 The student is then only required to complete three more yearlong courses from the English (“b”) subject area at their U.S. high school to fulfill the requirement.